Cooksen/rickPage/README.md

-# Go to this page at:
+# Go to this page:
 https://cooksen.github.io/rickPage/